Vheissu

 Vheissu (pronounced "vee-sue") is the fourth studio album by American rock band Thrice.
 Released on October 18, 2005, through Island Records, the album spawned one charting single, "Image of the Invisible", which peaked at No. 24 on Billboard's Mainstream Rock chart.
-Vheissu received generally favorable reviews and is regarded by many as the band's best record.
+Vheissu has received favorable reviews from music critics.

 Background

 Following the release of The Illusion of Safety in 2002, the group were the subject of a major-label bidding war.
 They eventually signed to Island Records, who released The Artist in the Ambulance in 2003, which peaked at number 16 on the United States Billboard 200 chart.
 Two of its singles, "All That's Left" and "Stare at the Sun", appeared on the Alternative Songs radio chart.
 The band promoted the album's release with performances at the Reading and Leeds Festivals in the United Kingdom and a supporting slot for Rancid and Alkaline Trio on their mainland European tour.
 Thrice toured the UK and went on a North American tour with Thursday and Coheed and Cambria.

 Vocalist and guitarist Dustin Kensrue said the band were aiming to move away from their roots musically with their next release, stating that guitarist Teppei Teranishi was learning how to play piano.
 In January 2004, the majority of staff at Island Records shifted to working at Warner Bros.
 Records.
 Despite this, A&R member Robert Stevenson continued working with the band, who liked the new people at Island.
 Bassist Eddie Breckenridge said by March 2004 that they had a number of ideas, but did not have a fully completed song.
 The group became exhausted from all the touring engagements, and took a month-long break in July 2004.
 Thrice had supported Dashboard Confessional on the Honda Civic Tour two months prior; it was during this time, they started discussing what to do for their next album.